 The EU's rules on competition are designed to ensure fair and equal conditions for businesses, while leaving space for innovation, unified standards, and the development of small businesses.

-Under EU rules, businesses may not:
+Under EU rules, businesses cannot:

 The Commission also monitors how much assistance EU governments give to businesses (‘state aid’), for example:

-Some exceptions to the general rules are possible:
+Other exceptions to the general rules include:

 In 2014, the Commission fined French pharmaceutical company Servier and 5 other producers of generic medicines almost €430 million for concluding a series of deals to protect Servier's bestselling blood pressure medicine, perindopril, from price competition from other generics in the EU.